edgio-docs/edgio-docs/guides/starter.md

 Requests for your site will now pass through {{ PRODUCT_NAME }}'s globally distributed network of computers and then to your server.
 Your site's main domain, such as `www.site.com` now points to {{ PRODUCT_NAME }}, and your original server now responds to a new domain such as `origin.site.com` that {{ PRODUCT_NAME }} will use for fetching your page data.
 Note that `origin.site.com` in this example is hidden from users; users continue to access your site transparently from your original domain `www.site.com`.

-The XDN will do two things that accelerate your pages:
+{{ PRODUCT_NAME }} will do two things that accelerate your pages:

 - Globally distributed caching: Pages and content that are in {{ PRODUCT_NAME }} cache will be returned to the user faster than being fetched from your server.
-- Predictive prefetching: The XDN predictively prefetch and serve data to the device _before_ the user even requests it.
+- Predictive prefetching: {{ PRODUCT_NAME }} predictively prefetch and serve data to the device _before_ the user even requests it.
 By effectively streaming page data to the device a few seconds ahead of the shopper, the page load becomes instantaneous because there is no network to wait for.
 Normally the increased traffic from this kind of data streaming would overload your server, but {{ PRODUCT_NAME }}'s caching layer acting as a "shield" protecting your origin for this load.

 ## Implementation Process